neoforged/Documentation/docs/resources/client/models/bakedmodel.md

 - A `Direction`: The direction of the face being culled against.
 May be null, indicating that no culling should occur.
 Will always be null for items.
 - A `RandomSource`: A client-bound random source you can use for randomization.
 - A `ModelData`: The extra model data to use.
 This may contain additional data from the block entity needed for rendering.
 - A `RenderType`: The [render type][rendertype] to use for rendering the block.
 May be null, indicating that the default render type should be used.
+The default render type is looked up in `ItemBlockRenderTypes`, and if no render type is found there either, `minecraft:solid` is used.
+Do never call on `ItemBlockRenderTypes` yourself!

 Be aware that this method is called very often (several times per model and frame), and as such should cache as much as possible.